derekgygax/zoo-breeding-service/README.md

 ## Requirements

 Make sure you have the following installed:
-- Python 3.12.5
+- Python 3.13.1
-- pip (Python package manager)
+- poetry (Python package manager)

 ---